 Learn how to make items such as blueberry pancakes, veggie rainbow and ranch dip, homemade cornbread, pizza dough, as well as fundamental basic cooking lessons, such as how to make scrambled eggs or prepare perfect pasta.

-Recipe guides are available for download, some of which include tips for simple educational assignments you can do with your kids while cooking.
-(These are even categorized by Math, Social Studies, and Nutrition.)
+Recipe guides are available for download, some of which include tips for simple educational assignments you can do with your kids while cooking in categories like Math, Social Studies, and Science.
 Other recipes are from previous programming, such as the Cooking Camp Challenge, but they also come with helpful visuals and lessons designed in a way that is fun for kids to learn.